ashaker-2/Platform/Requiremets/Design/Application/Common.md

 1. **Initialization (APP_COMMON_Init)**:
    * This function can be called early in app_main or RTE_HwInitTask.
    * It might perform any one-time setup for common utilities.
-   * Currently, it simply returns APP_OK.
+   * Currently, it simply returns E_OK.
 2. **Uptime Tracking (APP_COMMON_GetUptimeMs)**:
    * This function directly leverages FreeRTOS's xTaskGetTickCount() to get the current tick count.
    * It then converts this tick count to milliseconds using portTICK_PERIOD_MS (a FreeRTOS macro).